Tanguy Zoukrou

-Tanguy Xavier Banhie Zoukrou (born 7 May 2003) is a French professional footballer who plays as a centre-back for Swiss Super League club Young Boys.
+Tanguy Xavier Banhie Zoukrou (born 7 May 2003) is a French professional footballer who plays as a centre-back for Turkish Süper Lig club Kocaelispor on loan from the Swiss club Young Boys.

 Career

 Zoukrou is a youth product of FO Plaisir and ACBB.
 He joined Troyes in January 2020.
 He made his professional debut with Troyes in a 2–1 Ligue 1 loss to Paris Saint-Germain on 7 August 2021.
 On 28 September 2021, he signed a professional contract with Troyes, keeping him at the club until 2024.

 On 1 July 2024, BSC Young Boys announced the signing of Zoukrou, on a contract until 30 June 2028.
+On 6 July 2026, Young Boys loaned him to Kocaelispor in Turkey for the season, with an option to buy.

 International career

 Born in France, Zoukrou holds Ivorian and French nationalities.
 He was called up to the France U20s for the 2023 FIFA U-20 World Cup.